gradio-app/gradio/guides/readme_template.md

 ##  See more:

-You can find many more examples (like GPT-2, model comparison, multiple inputs, and numerical interfaces) as well as more info on usage on our website: www.gradio.app
+You can find many more examples as well as more info on usage on our website: www.gradio.app

 See, also, the accompanying paper: ["Gradio: Hassle-Free Sharing and Testing of ML Models in the Wild"](https://arxiv.org/pdf/1906.02569.pdf), *ICML HILL 2019*, and please use the citation below.